An official website of the State of Oregon

 Alternatives to Driving a Car

-We have bus service in all the major metro areas and some of the smaller communities.
-Regional bus services offer connections throughout the state.
+Oregonians have options when it comes to travel.
+We have bus service in all the major metropolitan areas, and even in some of our smaller communities.
+Throughout the state, regional bus services offer connections

 It's a lot easier to put chains on for the first time when you don't have to struggle to read the instructions alongside a snowy road.
 Practice installing your chains at home when the weather is fair.
 Then when road conditions require chains, you'll already know how to use them.